hibernator11/Wikidata-museum-quality/README.md

 }
 ```

+A [script](scripts/museums-data.R) was created to retrieve all licenses for Art Works in a given list of museums (see lines 48 and 49) and creates a visualisation to understand the different proportions of this available information.

 ### Retrieving last edit date
 This SPARQL retrieves the last edit date of the assessed art museums (https://w.wiki/FTnc)